 THE PERFECT ITINERARY FOR YOUR TWO DAYS IN VENICE

 You could spend much longer than two days in Venice, of course.
-But in two days, you can explore many of the major sights, take part-day trips to a few outlying islands, and do a food tour or a cicchetti crawl to sample small plates.
+But in two days in Venice, you can explore many of the major sights, opt to take a part-day trip to a few outlying islands, and do a food tour or a cicchetti crawl to sample small plates.

 So here’s what to do in Venice on a two-day visit:

 Day One: Take in the views from the top of the Campanile